 Emerging Threats in Healthcare Information Security

-How Vulnerable Systems Lead to Cyber Attacks in Healthcare
+How Vulnerable Systems Lead to Hospital Cyber Attacks

 The healthcare industry has long been known to lag behind in the process of securing their technology, including using outdated operating systems (OS), applications, and devices, which accounts for major gaps in cyber security, especially mobile device security.
 These gaps can lead to serious vulnerabilities in hospitals and healthcare organizations.
 If that wasn’t bad enough, the pandemic has pushed doctors and other professionals to quickly move to new systems and new methods of reaching patients.
 While this move was necessary, it caused an increase in security vulnerabilities.
 What are some of the areas of concern?